Ttreintaysiete/ardcore/README.md

     }
     ```

-* No USB, need a programer.. original ardcores had either an arduino nano or a ftdi IC with USB on the board, so you can directly upload your sketches.
+* No USB, need a programer.. the original Ardcore had either an arduino nano or a ftdi IC with USB on the board, so you can directly upload your sketches.
 With this version you need an external programmer that uses ISP, we recommend the official [AVRISP mkii](http://www.atmel.com/tools/avrispmkii.aspx).

 # License: